trackmania-rl/tmrl/README.md

 TMRL uses actual video games, with no insider access, in order to train competitive self-driving Artificial Intelligences (AIs), also called "policies".

-These policies are trained with state-of-the-art Deep Reinforcement Learning algorithms, in real-time.
+These policies are trained with state-of-the-art Deep Reinforcement Learning (RL) algorithms, in real-time.

 The framework is demonstrated on TrackMania 2020 and TrackMania Nations Forever.